 - Was treated for cancer and now has no signs of cancer in their body.

 - Has finished and is recovering from active cancer treatment.

 - Is on maintenance therapy.

 - Is having ongoing treatment for a cancer that is stable.

 - Acute survivorship is the phase beginning with diagnosis and expanding throughout treatment.

 - Extended survivorship focuses on the effects of cancer after treatment is finished.

 Each of these phases is accompanied by a host of feelings and issues that are specific to each individual.
-You might be concerned about the cancer recurring, find yourself thinking about death and dying or experiencing financial and psychological stress.
-As time goes by and you enter the extended and permanent phase of survivorship, you will likely have more time to think about things and perhaps feel stressed about what has happened to you.
-At this point, it becomes very important to have adequate support in place and to be well informed about the cancer you were diagnosed with and the side effects of treatment.
+You might be concerned about the cancer recurring, find yourself thinking about death and dying, or experiencing financial and psychological stress.
+As time goes by and you enter the extended and permanent phases of survivorship, you will likely have more time to think about things and perhaps feel stressed about what has happened to you.
+At this point, it becomes very important to have adequate support in place and to be well informed about the cancer you were diagnosed with and the side effects of its treatment.
 Some recommendations to help you stay positive and grounded include:

 - Understanding that other than continuing to take your medications and making any lifestyle changes that might help, you do not have control over whether the cancer recurs or not.
 Accepting this helps more than fighting it.